 The OpenFIDO project achieved four important results that addressed the challenge of open data analytics for electric utilities.

-OpenFIDO identified the key data analysis requirements that are needed to support critical electricity use-cases, specifically ICA, electrification, tariff design, and resilience analysis.
+OpenFIDO identified the key data ingest, curation, and delivery infrastructure requirements to support critical electricity use-cases, specifically ICA, electrification, tariff design, and resilience analysis.
+The capabilities provided by OpenFIDO reduce the time and effort required to collect data needed for various analyses, improved the reproducibility of analyses conducted, and facilitated sharing of results produced by analysis run in OpenFIDO.

 OpenFIDO delivered a new open-source utility data analytics workflow management platform specifically designed for interoperability across multiple organizations using workstation-only, on-premise servers, and cloud infrastructure services.
+The platform is delivered in identical form on a wide variety of computing systems ranging from personal laptops and desktop workstations to on-premise servers and large-scale cloud-deployed infrastructure.

 OpenFIDO supports an open-source analytic tool delivery environment, including the methods, pipelines, and workflows that support key utility use-cases identified in the project, as well as future products based on as-yet-unidentified use-cases.
+Testing and validation of OpenFIDO was conducted at a major California IOU and with a New York system operator.

 OpenFIDO was commercialized through the Linux Foundation Energy as a scalable utility data analytics platform by one or more vendors and cloud services hosting platforms.

+The OpenFIDO project met its main objective, i.e., (1) addressed the data exchange and analysis challenges IOU, (2) developed and tested a platform to manage data and models needed by emerging data-intensive analysis and agent-based simulation tools, and (3) demonstrated its application for data exchange and analysis capabilities associated with use-cases identified by IOUs.

 Knowledge Transfer and Next Steps

-The project team developed a Knowledge Transfer Plan for OpenFiDO, GLOW, and HiPAS.
-This Knowledge Transfer Plan aims to provide a platform for lessons learned and knowledge gained over the course of the three inter-related initiatives.

-The target audiences include the staff at the California Energy Commission, the California Public Utilities Commission, load-serving entities, DER vendors, public interest organizations, research institutions, and other interested parties.

-The Knowledge Transfer Plan includes Project Fact Sheets and Presentation Materials for public distribution.
-Project Fact Sheets and Presentation Materials shared in Technical Advisory Committee (TAC) meetings or ad hoc workshops and webinars were all published on the project website hosted by Gridworks.

 Over the course of the project, the team held biannual public meetings with the TAC in the spring and fall.
 The meetings were an opportunity to update the TAC and other interested stakeholders on the project status, including sharing methods, validation models, and model results.
 Over five TAC meetings between 2018 and 2020, 172 people participated and heard updates and provided input on the development of OpenFIDO.

-Training materials were developed and deployed when the OpenFIDO project was completed.
-To maximize efficiency, training materials were developed and deployed in concert with materials to support GLOW and HiPAS.
+Training materials in the form of online videos and tutorials were developed and deployed when the OpenFIDO project was completed.
+To maximize efficiency, training materials were developed and deployed in close coordination with materials to support GLOW and HiPAS.
+Annual workshops were held jointly with GLOW and HiPAS developers to teach users of OpenFIDO how to use it in conjuction with these tools.

 OpenFIDO was submitted for adoption by the Linux Foundation (LF) Energy, which is an open-source foundation focused on the power systems sector, and hosted within The Linux Foundation.
 LF Energy provides a neutral, collaborative community to build the shared digital investments that are needed to transform the world’s relationship to energy.
 Once adopted, LF Energy will provide the user community support and contribution infrastructure needed to ensure the longevity and usefulness of OpenFIDO in the coming years.